profnandaa/redbeacon.github.io/_drafts/2014-05-01-Team-oriented-javascript.markdown

 These guys are what makes your code shareable across different frameworks and products.
 Because all you are loading is standard Javascript, you can easily write an adapter layer with framework-specific syntax that uses the prototype above.
 I'll give you a couple examples:

 With Backbone.js:

+*Note*: This is a cumbersome syntax, and with some research, I could probably improve upon it.

 {% highlight Javascript %}
 var BackboneUserModel = Backbone.Model.extend({